saurabhsingh04/llmtask/README.md

     cd llmtask

+## Prerequisite
-**Make sure you set the correct distance API key in the file src/.env by updating the DISTANCE_API_KEY variable value**
+	Make sure you set the correct distance API key in the file src/.env by 		updating the DISTANCE_API_KEY variable value

+## Running Application
 For creating image and start the container.

 	./start.sh